pure-nomad/StellarLink/README.md

 - Auto-generated transcripts to keep a record of every session
 - Organized channel structure keeps live and dead sessions cleanly separated

+### Bot Commands
+- /list: List active connections
+- /select <id>: Select a connection to interact with
+- /cmd <command>: Run a command on the selected session

 ## Setup

 1. Clone the repository: